First Eagle Investments

-First Eagle Investments is a U.S.-based investment management firm headquartered in New York City.
+First Eagle Investments is an American investment management firm headquartered in New York City.
 Founded in 1864 in Dresden, Germany, as Arnhold Brothers, the firm relocated to the United States in the 1930s.
 Over the years, it has evolved into a prominent asset manager, offering a range of investment strategies across equities, fixed income, multi-asset, and alternative credit.
-As of March 2025, First Eagle Investments manages approximately $152 billion in assets and operates eight offices worldwide.
+As of December 31, 2025, First Eagle Investments manages approximately $181 billion in assets and operates eight offices worldwide.